 The Perimeter Trail is 5 miles round trip, and it goes in a circular path around the outskirts of the island with many points of interest along the way.
 Here are some of the things you will see on the Perimeter Trail.

 The Immigration Station is one of the primary destinations on the island, and it is about 1.3 miles from where the boat drops you off.
 Many people come just to visit this spot, and it has a lot of unique history.

 The island processed almost a million immigrants, and it was known as the Ellis Island of the West Coast.

 There is a small museum there that shows what life was like on the island for immigrants, and it costs $5, so bring cash if you want to see it.

 The other main point of interest that is another .3 miles from the Immigration Station is Fort McDowell.
 This area has the remains of the old military fort that was here, and it still has a half dozen or so buildings in different states of disregard.

-Lastly, the traill will take you by Camp Reynolds or the West Garrison, which was the main area for the enlisted men to live while on the island.
+Lastly, the trail will take you by Camp Reynolds or the West Garrison, which was the main area for the enlisted men to live while on the island.

 Lastly, if you want to spend more time on the island, camping is available.
-I haven’t done it myself, but I am sure it would be fun to spend a night on the island.
+I haven’t done it myself, but I am sure it would be fun to spend a night on Angel Island.

 Let me know what I left off that you like doing on Angel Island, and if you haven’t been, be sure to check it out.